-The assignment of the Aa3 underlying rating reflects the system's excellent strategic positioning based on its role as the land grant institution for the State of Colorado (Aa1 stable issuer rating), with a sizeable \$1.4 billion scope of operations and significant research enterprise.
-The system's growing national brand is reflected in its steady student demand, strong growth of net tuition revenue, and robust donor support.
-Strong fiscal stewardship and strategic oversight is also demonstrated by a substantial \$1 billion in capital investment over the fiscal 2014-18 period concurrent with a 53% increase in total cash and investments to \$1.1 billion.
-Offsetting challenges include high debt relative to financial reserves and operations and historically limited state operating and capital support relative to highly rated universities.
-The system also has an elevated underfunded pension liability, though state-enacted pension reforms during fiscal 2018 will decrease the magnitude of future potential expense pressure.
+The affirmation of the Aa3 underlying rating reflects the system's excellent strategic positioning based on its role as the land grant institution for the State of Colorado (Aa1 stable issuer rating), with a nearly \$1.5 billion scope of operations and meaningful research enterprise.
+The system's growing national brand is reflected in its relatively steady student demand, growing net tuition revenue and robust donor support.
+Solid fiscal stewardship acknowledges the maintenance of sound operating results even while confronting the significant revenue and expense impacts related to the coronavirus pandemic.
+Federal aid funding from the three relief packages of fiscal years 2020-21 provide a total of approximately \$109 million, with at least \$32 million in direct aid for students.
+For fiscal 2021, the system is using a portion of institutional federal aid funds, in addition to expense reductions and debt service restructuring, to address auxiliary revenue shortfalls.
+Offsetting challenges include high debt relative to financial reserves and revenue, with recent debt restructurings adding near term interest rate risk.
+Further, the system's revenue bonds have a limited revenue pledge that excludes 90% of tuition revenue and the sizable principal payments due in fiscal 2024 are not well matched to the existing legal security.
+State operating and capital support is low relative to peers, and the system is exposed to an elevated underfunded pension liability.

-The Aa2 enhanced rating incorporates the program-level Aa2 rating of the Colorado Higher Education Enhancement Program, which is notched off of the State of Colorado's Aa1 issuer rating, as well as financing-level attributes related to sufficiency of the financing structure.
+The affirmation of the Aa2 enhanced rating incorporates the program-level Aa2 rating of the Colorado Higher Education Enhancement Program, which is based on the State of Colorado's Aa1 issuer rating, as well as the sufficiency of interceptable revenues and transaction structure.